 Traumatic brain injuries are complex medical conditions with several symptoms and disabilities.
 Traumatic brain injuries are the result of a violent blow to the head, striking the head on an object, or something penetrating the skull.

 Cognitive problems stemming from traumatic brain injuries can damage every aspect of a person’s life.
 Problems with short-term and long-term memory, language, and concentration are all cognitive components affected by traumatic brain injury.
 Physical symptoms can include headaches, dizziness, vision problems, nausea or vomiting, sleep dysfunction, and sensory problems.
-All of these symptoms make it extremely difficult to treat.
+All of these symptoms make it extremely difficult to treat, especially in Denver, where factors like altitude and climate can sometimes exacerbate these conditions.

 For more information about your legal rights and entitlements, along with a professional evaluation of your potential case, set up a free Review of Denied Claims by calling us at 303-964-1800, or complete our contact form.
 We offer free Review of Denied Claims and represent clients throughout the Denver area and the Rocky Mountain region.